su8/grepc/README.md

 make -j8 # to use 8 cores/threads in parallel compile
 sudo make install
 ```
-Now to run the program type `grepc` or if you want to use it from a pipe `ls | grepc -l` .
+Now to run the program type `grepc -m .` or if you want to use it from a pipe `ls | grepc -l` .

 ---